numericalnote/numericalnote.github.io/_posts/2024-06-11-multiple-pulley-problem.md

 the car (relative to the car), but the car is accelerating with respect to the ground (speeding up).

-# Explaining the Single Pulley {#explaining-the-single-pulley .unnumbered}
+# Explaining the Single Pulley

 While this may not seem immediately relevant, let's take a closer look at a single pulley.